xfbs/passgen/NOTES.md

 parser needs to be adjusted to understand unicode.
 For this, libraries for parsing and emitting UTF-8 are necessary.

+Use utf8proc as support library for this.

+### Range parsing

+When parsing `[c-a]`, rewrite it to `a-c`.

+### Linear parsing

+Intead of parsing into a tree-like structure with linked lists, allow parsing into a linear buffer.

+### Add return wrapper type for parsing

+How about a `parse_result` type with an okay field and an optional error?

+### Abstract reading

+Add a `read_type` struct that is generic over where to read from (such that UTF-8 support can be made optional)

 ### Using getrandom

 Reading from `/dev/urandom` could be replaced with the `getrandom()`